ccsa-ufrn/PosGraduacao/README.md

 Assuming that you did everything right, your terminal will output the URL for you to access using a web browser.
-It should be http://localhost:4444/ but always read the output ("0.0.0.0:80" means you have super user permission and your server it's opened for public access, so you need to know your IP address instead of "localhost" or "0.0.0.0").
+It should be http://localhost:4444/ but always read the output ("0.0.0.0:80" means you have super user permission and your server is opened for public access, so you need to know your IP address instead of "localhost" or "0.0.0.0").

 You should see the application running now.
 Any doubts, just open an issue here on GitHub!

+## License

+    Copyright (C) 2017  Marcell "Mazuh" Guilherme Costa da Silva
+    Contact: mazuh@ufrn.edu.br

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.